Anion Fan vs. Ionizer vs. Negative ion Generator

 10. Useless for immediate odors

-Though there are many air purifier brands that do work well for removing odors, the fact is that air purifiers are pretty much useless to get rid of immediate odors.
-By immediate, I mean, fresh kitchen odors, chemical odors, or even someone blowing up the bathroom.
+Though there are many air purifier brands that do work well for removing residual odors with carbon filters, the fact is that air purifiers are pretty much useless to get rid of immediate odors.
+By immediate, I mean, fresh kitchen odors, chemical odors, or bathroom odors.

 11. Useless for smoking